ViewSplat: View-Adaptive 3D Gaussian Splatting for Feed-Forward Synthesis: Additional Methodological Details

 \subsubsection{Image Rendering Loss.}

 The rendering loss $\mathcal{L}_{render}$ supervises the quality of novel view synthesis by comparing the ground-truth target image $I^t$ with the rendered output $\hat{I}^t$.
-As described in the main paper, this objective is defined as a weighted combination of the MSE photometric loss and the LPIPS \cite{zhang2018lpips} perceptual loss:
+As described in the main paper, this objective is defined as a weighted combination of an MSE photometric loss and an LPIPS~\cite{zhang2018lpips} perceptual loss:

 where $\lambda_{LPIPS}$ acts as a balancing weight.
 This formulation encourages the model to achieve both pixel-level photometric accuracy and feature-level perceptual similarity, leading to high-quality rendering results.